 During your job interview, you may be asked a few behavioral interview questions.
 These questions, unlike others, are focused on your character, skills, and abilities, rather than your experience and educational history.

 The key to successfully answering a behavioral interview question is to respond by mentioning clear examples that showcase how your skills and experiences have prepared you for the position for which you are interviewing.
-This will give an employer a clear insight into your strengths, and your fit for the job.
+This will give an employer a clear insight into your strengths, interpersonal skills, and your fit for the job.